apple/coremltools/CONTRIBUTING.md

 **Core ML Open Source Community**

 The Core ML open source community welcomes all contributions and ideas to grow the product.
-This can occur within this repo as well as [onnx-coreml](https://github.com/onnx/onnx-coreml) or [tf-coreml](https://github.com/tf-coreml/tf-coreml).

  This could be provided in a couple of ways: